THE CHILLI CHALLENGE

 Run: 4.7 miles on the Chillisuagi and Ridgefield Point Loop Trails, taking you through meadows, deep woodlands and four bridge crossings

-Categories and prizes for the race are as follows:
+Categories for the race are as follows:

 For an overview map of the Montour Preserve, please click here.